kjolley/BIGSdb_documentation/data_query/0020_search_sequence_attributes.rst

 .. index::
    pair: list query; alleles

-A list box can be added by clicking the 'Show' button for 'Allele id list box'.
+A list box can be added by clicking the toggle for 'Allele id list box'.

 .. image:: /images/data_query/sequence_attributes11.png

-Close the form modification tab and you can now enter a list of allele ids for retrieval.
+Close the form modification tab by clicking anywhere outside it, or by clicking the X in the top-right corner, and you can now enter a list of allele ids for retrieval.

 .. image:: /images/data_query/sequence_attributes12.png